How to keep your Christmas cheese tasting delicious throughout the holidays

 2. How long will my cheese last?

-When you buy cheese from us it will arrive to you in peak condition.
-If you store it properly and care for it well, it will remain in this state for about 14 days but often mch longer.
+When you order cheese from us it will arrive in peak condition.
+If you store it properly and care for it well, it will remain in this state for about 14 days, if not longer.
 Long enough to see you through the festive period!
 Harder cheeses like Lincolnshire Poacher and Coolea will last the longest, while softer varieties like Baron Bigod or St Jude are best consumed earlier.
 Remember that cheese is a preserved product, so it will remain edible and often delicious for quite some time after these recommended dates but will likely change in texture and taste.

 3. How should I store my cheese?

 Your cheese will arrive wrapped in waxed cheese paper, which achieves the best possible balance between maintaining humidity around the cheese and allowing it to breathe.
-We are happy to provide some extra cheese paper with your order, which is useful if you are buying large pieces and don't plan on eating it all at once.
+As soon as you receive your cheese, be sure to unbox it and check it.
+If any of the paper wrapping has become damaged or loose en route to you, you should rewrap it before storing.
+If you unwrap your cheese, be sure to re-wrap it unless you plan on eating it all at once.
+We are happy to provide some extra cheese paper with your order.
 Click on the link above to add it to your order, or search 'cheese paper' on our site to add it to your basket.

 4. I have lost the wrapping paper that my cheese arrived in.
 How can I rewrap my cheese?